minglho/Course3Proj/CodeBook.md

 * Activity: 6 levels: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS and WALKING_UPSTAIRS.
 It is the type of activity performed when the corresponding measurements were taken
 * Subject: Code used to identify the subjects, ranging from 1 to 30.

 The following variables have counterparts in the raw data.
+The range for them are -1 to 1.

 * tBodyAccMEANX
 * tBodyAccMEANY